ibm-cloud-docs/pattern-vpc-security/identity-and-access-domain.md

 {: #secrets-management-best-practices}

  - {{site.data.keyword.Bluemix_notm}} is focused on enterprise workloads and these workloads should always include secrets management.
- - Cloud native secrets management that provides full lifestyle capabilities and full cloud integration.
+ - Cloud native secrets management that provides full lifestyle capabilities and full cloud integration
- - Automated creation, rotation, revocation, and expiration of static secrets.
+ - Automated creation, rotation, revocation, and expiration of static secrets
  - Never transmit secrets via plain text.
 All should transit that uses TLS encryption.

 ### Solutioning guidance: